FirulaisGD/GD-2.21/README.md

 # GD-2.21
 ## Changes some features for looking like is vanilla like:

-- Change "The map" and "Versus"
+- Changes "Versus" With Globed
 - Add the button for rates (like RopTop).
 - Speedhack in the pause menu.